remotelabz/remotelabz-docs/docs/users/Students/Students_laboratory.md

 !!!Warning
      Once the leave lab button has been clicked, it destroys the lab instance, erasing **ALL MODIFICATIONS** on the lab's devices.

-From the instances list tab, you can see all lab instance that you joined.
+From the instances list tab, you can see all lab instances that you joined.

 ![Screenshot](/images/Students/Student_Instances.png)
 By clicking the `Details` button, you have an overview of your instance as follows :